How To Dropship On Shopify: Full Beginner Guide For 2026 - Build Your Store

 Scaling Your Shopify Store & Mistakes To Avoid

-We’ve got the store and a rough outline of our marketing strategies, so what’s next?
+You’ve got the store and a rough outline of your marketing strategies, so what’s next?
 It’s time to scale and prevent mistakes that could become expensive down the road.

 When it comes to scaling, your first move should be adding more products beyond the 10 curated items that BuildYourStore gives you.
 This is where you roll up your sleeves: research your niche and expand your catalog.
 Keep testing to see what performs best and swap out underperformers.